CoAdapTree/gatk_pipeline/README.md

     export SQUEUE_FORMAT="%.8i %.8u %.15a %.68j %.3t %16S %.10L %.5D %.4C %.6b %.7m %N (%r)"
     # placeholder for python environment activation (see below)
     ```
+    1. The following is assumed regarding the name of slurm accounts found by `sshare -U --user $USER --format=Account`:
+        1. The total character length of the account name is less than 15 - the full slurm account name will need to appear in the ACCOUNT column output from `squeue -u $USER` (using exported `SQUEUE_FORMAT` above); if not, increase the digits in `SQUEUE_FORMAT` from `%0.15a` to eg `%0.20a`.
+        1. The characters in the account name that come before an underscore are sufficient to distinguish unique accounts - if the account name does not have an underscore then this is fine.
+        1. The accounts that the user would like to use end in `_cpu` (as opposed to eg `_gpu`).
+The pipeline will skip over non-`_cpu` accounts.
 1. Ability to install virtual environment with python 3.7 (e.g., virtualenv --no-download ~/py3`)
     1. Add the appropriate activation command to the `bash_variables` file (eg `source ~/anaconda3/bin/activate py3` for conda, or `source ~/py3/bin/activate` for virutalenv)
 1. The reference fasta file should be uncompressed (eg. ref.fa not ref.fa.gz), and the following commands should be executed before starting pipeline: